 If you’re in the market for a test management platform that can cope with the demands of agile testing and keep pace with the rapid cycles of agile development, then QASymphony’s latest release is going to interest you.
 The company recently unveiled a new combination of its test management solution, qTest, and its exploratory testing tool, qTest eXplorer.

 The consolidated testing platform is intended to be a one-stop-shop for testers.
-It encompasses the full lifecycle from requirements and test case design, through test execution and defect tracking, to real-time reports on status and quality-metrics.
+It encompasses the full lifecycle from requirements and test case design, through test execution and defect tracking, to real-time reports on the status and quality metrics.

 This SaaS solution allows you to get up and running in a matter of minutes.
 It supports both scripted and unscripted (exploratory) testing approaches.

 Let’s dive in for a closer look at what this solution has to offer: